douglasorend/Automatic_Attachment_Rotation/readme.md

 This feature, which can be accessed via **Admin => Forum => Attachments and Avatars => File Maintenance => Batch Resize Existing Images**, will resize/reformat **all** existing images using the same Attachment Setting options (ie, Reformat non-JPEG images to JPEG, JPEG quality factor and/or maximum width/height) that are applied to new image attachments in posts.

-The forum should be configured as follows **prior** to commencing batch resizing:

-- *Admin => Configuration => Server Settings => General => Enable Maintenance Mode* should be **enabled**.
-- *Admin => Configuration => Security and Moderation => General => Disable administration security* should be **disabled**.
-- *Admin => Forum => Posts and Topics => Topic Settings => Number of posts per page in a topic page* should be configured to between 15 and 25 via  (make a note of the current value).
-- *Admin => Forum => Attachments and Avatars => Attachment Settings* - Maximum size per attachment, Reformat non-JPEG images to JPEG, JPEG quality factor, Maximum width of attached images and Maximum height of attached images should be configured.
-- *Admin => Forum => Attachments and Avatars => File Maintenance => Attachment Integrity Check* should be run and issues corrected.
+The forum should be configured as follows **prior** to commencing batch resizing: o *Admin => Configuration => Server Settings => General => Enable Maintenance Mode* should be **enabled**. o *Admin => Configuration => Security and Moderation => General => Disable administration security* should be **disabled**. o *Admin => Forum => Posts and Topics => Topic Settings => Number of posts per page in a topic page* should be configured to between 15 and 25 via  (make a note of the current value). o *Admin => Forum => Attachments and Avatars => Attachment Settings* - Maximum size per attachment, Reformat non-JPEG images to JPEG, JPEG quality factor, Maximum width of attached images and Maximum height of attached images should be configured. o *Admin => Forum => Attachments and Avatars => File Maintenance => Attachment Integrity Check* should be run and issues corrected.

-**Important notes for batch resizing:**

-- Non-JPEG images will **only** be reformatted to JPEG if the *Reformat non-JPEG images to JPEG* option is enabled.
-- Existing *'attachments'* database table will be copied to *'attachmentsPreREI'* database table. *
-- Original image files are saved to the *'attachmentsPreREI'* directory/folder. *
-- File timestamp for resized image file is set to match timestamp of original image file.
-- Batch processing progress information is displayed and updated.
-- The results of the batch resizing process will be displayed on completion and also written to the forum error log file.
+**Important notes for batch resizing:** o Non-JPEG images will **only** be reformatted to JPEG if the *Reformat non-JPEG images to JPEG* option is enabled. o Existing *'attachments'* database table will be copied to *'attachmentsPreREI'* database table. * o Original image files are saved to the *'attachmentsPreREI'* directory/folder. * o File timestamp for resized image file is set to match timestamp of original image file. o Batch processing progress information is displayed and updated. o The results of the batch resizing process will be displayed on completion and also written to the forum error log file.

 * The *'attachmentsPreREI'* database table and directory/folder can be removed after checks have been done to confirm successful resizing - this will free up additional disk space on the server.

-The forum should be configured as follows **after** batch resizing has finished:

-- *Admin => Configuration => Security and Moderation => General => Disable administration security* should be **enabled**.
-- *Admin => Configuration => Server Settings => General => Enable Maintenance Mode* should be **disabled**.
-- *Admin => Forum => Posts and Topics => Topic Settings => Number of posts per page in a topic page* should be configured to previous value.
+The forum should be configured as follows **after** batch resizing has finished: o *Admin => Configuration => Security and Moderation => General => Disable administration security* should be **enabled**. o *Admin => Configuration => Server Settings => General => Enable Maintenance Mode* should be **disabled**. o *Admin => Forum => Posts and Topics => Topic Settings => Number of posts per page in a topic page* should be configured to previous value.

 ## Admin Changes
-In **Admin => Forum => Attachments and Avatars**:

-- **Browse Files**: There is a new column (and associated button) for rotating/flipping images - the options for rotating/flipping images are only shown for image attachments.
-There is also a new horizontal tab labelled *'Resize Existing Images'* that can be used for manually resizing/reformatting existing images.
-- **Attachment Settings**: Options to enable/disable automatic image rotation and automatic resizing of existing images, option to reformat non-JPEG images to JPEG and options to set JPEG quality factor and max width/height values for attached images.
-- **File Maintenance**: There is a new section for *Batch Resize Existing Images*.
+In **Admin => Forum => Attachments and Avatars**: o **Browse Files**: There is a new column (and associated button) for rotating/flipping images - the options for rotating/flipping images are only shown for image attachments.
+There is also a new horizontal tab labelled *'Resize Existing Images'* that can be used for manually resizing/reformatting existing images. o **Attachment Settings**: Options to enable/disable automatic image rotation and automatic resizing of existing images, option to reformat non-JPEG images to JPEG and options to set JPEG quality factor and max width/height values for attached images. o **File Maintenance**: There is a new section for *Batch Resize Existing Images*.
 There is also a new section for *Reset Orientation Flag*.

 ## Compatibility Notes
 This mod was tested on SMF 2.0.15 but should work on SMF 2.0 and up.